-There has been a long-standing debate in the EU over the dependence on imported soybeans and soybean meal.
+Reducing the EU's dependence on imported soybean products has been a focus of various initiatives aimed at promoting sustainability, self-sufficiency, and alternative protein sources.
 Overall, the EU's current potential for soy production remains minor relative to total animal feed demand.
-EU soybean production is estimated at 3 million MT for marketing year 2022/23, which is a small percentage of what is needed.8 In contrast, more than 30 million MT of soybean products are imported every year.
+EU soybean production is estimated at 3 million MT for marketing year 2023/24, which is a small percentage of what is needed.5 In contrast, more than 30 million MT of soybean products are imported every year.